jidongbsu/cs452-system-call/README.md

 # Overview

 In this assignment, we will write a Linux kernel module called tesla.
 Note that, you will only be able to test this assignment on a Linux machine where you have root privilege.
 A VMware-based CentOS 7 (64 bit) VM image is provided.
 Later on we will refer to this VM as the cs452 VM (username/password: cs452/cs452, run commands with sudo to gain root privilege).
-You can also download a [CentOS 7 (64 bit) ISO file](http://bay.uchicago.edu/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-DVD-2009.iso) and install it by yourself, and you can also use VirtualBox - but students have reported that sometimes the VM shows some strange behaviors in VirtualBox+MacBook environments: kernel level debugging messages, when we do expect them to be printed, are not printed.

 ## Learning Objectives